tolgabenzer/oldpagebenzer.github.io/_pages/about.md

 My research interests lie at the intersection of labor, development and political economics with a focus on culture and education.
 I am also interested in economic history.

-I am on the 2021/2022 academic job market and will be available for interviews at EJME 2021 in December or on demand.

 Please find my curriculum vitae [here](https://tolgabenzer.github.io/files/benzer_cv.pdf) and my job market paper [here](https://tolgabenzer.github.io/files/benzer_jmp.pdf).

 E-mail: [tolga.benzer@aalto.fi](mailto:tolga.benzer@aalto.fi)